moja-global/FLINT.Example/README.md

 		"ms-vscode.cmake-tools"
 	]
 ```
-Once the project opens the folder in the dev container, use the cmake commands to configure and build the project.
-Once this is done you should be ready to run/debug one of the samples.

-NOTE: The libraries require a slightly different paths to work inside the dev-container, so there is a new version of the library configs for *VS Code*.
+The libraries require a slightly different paths to work inside the dev-container, so there is a new version of the library configs for *VS Code*.
 These commands will work from the terminal in the running container after cmake has been successful.

 ```bash
 # start in the correct folder